GLOBAL MARKETS-Stocks ease as China worries resurface, oil drops

 By Caroline Valetkevitch

-NEW YORK, March 8 (Reuters) - World stock markets declined on Tuesday after weak data from China reignited worries about a global economic slowdown and oil prices pulled back from recent strong gains.
+NEW YORK, March 8 (Reuters) - World stock markets fell on Tuesday after weak data from China reignited worries about a global economic slowdown and oil prices pulled back from recent strong gains.

 “The data this morning has dampened sentiment more so than anything else at this point in terms of confirming some of the concerns regarding growth in China,” said Ryan Larson, head of U.S. equity trading at RBC Global Asset Management in Chicago.

-Weighing on oil prices, Kuwait said it would agree to an output freeze only if all major producers took part.
+Weighing on oil, Kuwait saying it would agree to an output freeze only if all major producers took part.

-The declines came a day after Brent and U.S. crude settled at their highest levels since December.
+The declines come a day after Brent and U.S. oil settled at their highest levels since December.

 In the stock market, energy and materials shares led the way lower.
-The S&P energy index fell 3.9 percent, while shares of Exxon Mobil were off 2 percent at $82.76.
+The S&P energy index was down 3.2 percent.

 MSCI’s all-country world stock index was down 0.6 percent, while in Europe, the pan-regional FTSEurofirst 300 index ended down 0.9 percent.

-The weak Chinese trade data stoked safe-haven demand for the yen and the Swiss franc as investors shed holdings of stocks and other risky investments on renewed concerns about global growth.
+The weak Chinese trade data stoked safe-haven demand for the yen and the Swiss franc as investors shed holdings of stocks and other risky investments on renewed concerns about a slowing global economy.

 The dollar was down 0.6 percent at 112.68 yen, while the Swiss franc was up 0.2 percent against the greenback at 0.9928 franc.